Published on May 17th, 2013 | by Patricia2

 Also, this model seems to cover all other bases – slim profile, lightweight, and easy to fold/unfold.
 Walking with this stroller is very stable and hassle-free.
 And I must say, in this regard, it’s better than the aforementioned BOB Revolution.
 This is a brilliant product and deserves to be one of the best jogging strollers around, if not the best.
 I can’t imagine who wouldn’t like this buggy.

-If you need a cheaper alternative, then Jeep Overland is our recommendation.
-Coming in at about $220, half the price of Mountain Buggy, this stroller does offer some cool features for both mom and baby.
+If you need a cheaper alternative, the Jeep Overland is our recommendation.
+Coming in under $250 and half the price of Mountain Buggy, this stroller does offer some cool features for both mom and baby.

-First off, the handle is adjustable to your preferred height and different angels to make it comfortable for running.
-The super grip surface is nice as well, you will be much more confident about not losing your grip.
+First off, the handle is adjustable to your preferred height and different angles to make it comfortable for running.
+The super grip surface is nice as well, as you will be much more confident about not losing your grip.

 For jogging, this is a fantastic choice.
 It handles the road really well and give both of you smooth rides.
 But since the front wheel is locked in fixed position (i.e. doesn’t swivel) it’s quite hard to steer.
 Therefore, running along roads with many turn or walking in the city’s crowded streets with this stroller might not be ideal.